Insurance companies are big money businesses.

 Do I need to submit insurance claims for treatment?

 No. Our billing department will handle all the paperwork.
 We submit bills directly to your insurance provider.
-We can also provide you with a Superbill if you request one.
+If you are paying privately however, we can also provide you with a superbill upon request which you can submit to your insurance company for partial or full reimbursement.

 Will I know out-of-pocket costs before entering treatment?